 However, the STAR exemption benefit can never increase, even when the STAR credit benefit does increase.
 The STAR exemption benefit will never be higher than the STAR credit benefit.

 How much will I save?

 To determine how much you could save by switching to the STAR credit:

-- Find the amount of your STAR savings on your 2019-2020 school tax bill.
-(View sample property tax bills.)
+- Find the amount of your STAR savings on your most recent school tax bill.

-- Multiply your 2019-2020 STAR savings by 1.02 to see how high your STAR credit benefit can be this year if you switch to the credit.
+- Multiply the STAR savings by 1.02 to see how high your STAR credit benefit can be this year if you switch to the credit.

 How to switch?

-To get started see Switching to the STAR credit from the STAR exemption.
+To get started see Register for the STAR credit.